rafaelaqfc/Statistical-Modelling-Project/README.md

 - Thinking about sampling possibilities to be done from a population of stations in a short time;
 - Making important decisions about the cleanning and transformation of the data, such as, removing duplicates, filling missing values with 0 and others, deleting rows and columns, among others;
 - Parsing the data and creating different datasets to be analyzed;
-- Applying the statisticall analysis before and while building the regression model.
+- Applying the statistical analysis before and while building the regression model.

 ## Future Goals
 If I would habe more time, I would explore more the datasets, their patterns and the stations population.
 As this is a project with many steps to be completed in a few days, the analytical process was left not completely concluded.
 Likewise, some of the libraries weren't explored as I would like to, so some of the visualizations presented were similar to each other (mostly was used plots, scatterplots and histograms).
 Also, there are many hypothesis testing theories that I would like to explore and statistical analysis (e.g. Baye's Theorem besides other statistical measures and models) and I din't have the time to study those tools and literature to see if they could be useful to this project.